Scientific American and NYU Polytechnic School of Engineering take a quantum leap forward with our Next Generation Professional Learning program.

-Scientific American and NYU-Poly, leaders in science and technology with over 300 years of combined experience, are offering a unique program for professionals that balances interactive, prerecorded content and live, engaging Webinar sessions.
-Lectures are presented as "Active Learning Modules," consisting of high-quality production video and graphics mixed with interactive elements that enrich the experience yet retain the flexibility and convenience of an online course.
+Lectures are presented as interactive learning modules.
+These modules consist of high-quality production video and graphics mixed with interactive elements that enrich the learning experience yet retain the flexibility and convenience of an online course.
+Our lectures are designed to keep students thoroughly engaged.

-In addition, students will participate in live Q&A Webinar sessions with their fellow learners and the instructor.
-These live Webinar sessions will allow for students and the instructor to share ideas through video, screen sharing, chat rooms, interactive polling and a built-in phone and VOIP line.
-Live Q&A sessions embrace the concept of peer-to-peer learning, allowing all participants to exchange ideas in this unique learning community.
+Live Q&A Sessions are real-time, virtual office hours that allow students to interact and share ideas with fellow learners and the instructor through video, screen sharing, chat rooms, interactive polling and a built-in phone and VOIP line.
+These live sessions embrace the concept of peer-to-peer learning, allowing all participants to exchange ideas in this unique educational community.

-By keeping class size to a smallish number of students, our courses encourage active learning and participation.
-The number of students per class will vary depending on the popularity of each course, but Scientific American and NYU-Poly are committed to providing a more personal educational experience than one would get in a large lecture hall or a MOOC.
+Class Size: By keeping class size to about 30 students, our courses encourage active learning and participation.
+The number of students per class will vary depending on the popularity of each course.
+Scientific American and NYU are committed to providing a more personal educational experience than one would receive in a large lecture hall or MOOC.

 Our one-week courses consist of: